The Conjuring: Last Rites: Home media

-The Conjuring: Last Rites was released on Digital HD on October 7, 2025, and will be released on DVD, Blu-ray, and Ultra HD Blu-ray on November 25, 2025.
+The Conjuring: Last Rites was released on Digital HD on October 7, 2025.
+The film was later released on DVD, Blu-ray, and Ultra HD Blu-ray on November 25, 2025.

 Reception

 Box office

-As of 13 November 2025, The Conjuring: Last Rites has grossed $177.7 million in the United States and Canada, and $316.8 million in other territories, for a worldwide total of $494.5 million.
+The Conjuring: Last Rites grossed $177.8 million in the United States and Canada, and $321.4 million in other territories, for a worldwide total of $499.2 million.

 In the United States and Canada, Last Rites was released alongside Hamilton, and was originally projected to gross around $50 million from 3,726 theaters in its opening weekend.
 After making $34.6 million on its first day, including $8.5 million in Thursday previews (both franchise records), weekend estimates were raised to $75 million.
 It went on to debut to $84 million, the best opening of the franchise and third-biggest ever for a horror film.
 It was also Warner Bros.' seventh consecutive film to open north of $40 million, a first for any studio.

 In the Philippines, a market where the horror genre is widely popular, Last Rites broke the records for the highest-grossing opening day for a horror film as well as second highest for a 2025 release, the highest-grossing opening weekend for a horror film, the highest-grossing opening weekend for an R-16 film, and the highest-grossing opening weekend of 2025.
 During its first weekend, Last Rites held a 91% share of the total Philippine box office.
 In India, it surpassed Final Destination Bloodlines to become the highest grossing American horror film.
 In Indonesia, the film has grossed $5,344,824 in its opening weekend, making it the highest-grossing opening weekend for an international horror film in the country for 2025.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 54 out of 100, based on 29 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of B on an A+ to F scale, while 58% of those surveyed by PostTrak said they would definitely recommend the film.

-Gregory Nussen for Deadline Hollywood wrote that the fourth film in the series is "appropriately terrifying, far more successful on a scare-by-scare basis than the second or third films and a really frothy return to the aesthetic pleasures of Wan’s first Conjuring".
+Gregory Nussen for Deadline Hollywood wrote that the fourth film in the series is "appropriately terrifying, far more successful on a scare-by-scare basis than the second or third films and a really frothy return to the aesthetic pleasures of Wan's first Conjuring".